 Here are the things you need to consider:

-• Keep it short – shorter domain names are more memorable
+Keep it short – Shorter domain names stick in people’s minds better.

 Choosing a unique domain name can really lift your brand’s visibility and marketing game.
 A standout domain helps your business make an impression in a crowded online marketplace.
 It not only helps your website stand out but also boosts your marketing and builds your brand.
 Your domain name is often the first impression potential customers will have, making it as important a part of your company’s branding as your name or logo.